LegoTypes/ha-synthetic-sensors/docs/Synthetic_Sensors_Integration_Guide.md

 4. **Performance issues**:
    - Use cached data in data providers
    - Avoid API calls in data provider callbacks

+5. **Metadata validation errors**:
+   - Check that entity-only properties are not used in attribute metadata
+   - Verify metadata property types (strings, integers, booleans as appropriate)
+   - Use MetadataHandler.validate_metadata() to check metadata before creating configs

 ### Debug Logging